CharaD7/nvim-jetbrainsai-proxy/SECURITY.md

 This plugin supports optional encrypted token storage using AES-256.
 Tokens are never transmitted or stored remotely.
 Users may opt out and store tokens in memory only.

+## Token Loading Behavior

+- Tokens stored in memory can be cleared via `:JetbrainsAILogout`
+- Auto-loading can be toggled in config: `auto_prompt = false`
+- User status icons:
+  - 🔐 locked/encrypted
+  - 🔓 unlocked
+  - ⚠️ not set
+  - ❌ error

 ## Encryption Details

 - Algorithm: AES-256-CBC